makamys/Neodymium/README.md

 ## Incompatibilities
 * The mod performs poorly if Advanced OpenGL (occlusion culling) is turned on.
 * The mod is only compatible with FastCraft if OptiFine is also present.
+* OptiFine's "Smooth" and "Multi-Core" chunk loading settings are not compatible.
 * OptiFine shaders aren't compatible, and probably never will be, as I have neither the knowledge nor the interest to add compatibility for them.
 * Various coremods may be incompatible with Mixin.
 Use [Mixingasm](https://github.com/makamys/Mixingasm) to fix this.